Heatblur-Simulations/f-4e-manual/src/intro/introduction.md

 the correct chapter, **explaining the switch** or system in the cockpit, all while you are bolting through the air in your thunderous jet.
 We also changed the underlying structure of the manual to move to an **open source** model.
-This will allow the community to easily contribute via GitHub, as two heads (or thousands of them) are better than one.
+This will allow the community to easily contribute via GitHub, as two heads (or thousands of them) think better than one.
 As an added benefit, readability for the mobile version will be greatly improved as well.
 We have hyperlinked many items for you, providing easy **navigation** between cockpit diagrams and system overviews.
 Also featured in the manual are numerous checklists and procedures, and a